 Introduction

 There are various types of authentication options available during the creation of any ASP.NET web application in Visual Studio 2013.
-It depends on the selection project template such as if you select the Empty Project Template to create the web application then the authentication option does not available.
+It depends on the selection project template if you select the Empty Project Template to create the web application then the authentication option is not available.

 You can get the total idea of these templates from the Working with Project Templates in Visual Studio 2013 since we are discussing the authentication options here.

-As you know there are various authentication options available in Visual Studio 2013 so that I am describing them here.
-The authentication options are given below:
+As you know there are various authentication options available in Visual Studio 2013 so I am describing them here.
+The authentication options are given below.

 Overview of Authentication